 Modern Records Storage

 The County uses three warehouses – which total roughly 985,000 square feet – to store records.
 It cost about $5.5 million a year to maintain that space.
 Modernizing County records collection is expected to reduce storage space between 20 to 30 percent.
-In addition, the County recently purchased a new warehouse in Cicero that will allow for the more efficient use of space.
-As an example, the County will be able to increase the density of boxes per square foot up to eight from two at the Cicero location.
+As an example, the County will be able to increase the density of boxes per square foot up to eight from two at the new Cicero Records Center, completed in 2014.
 The County plans to implement this plan within three years.

 Repurpose Oak Forest Health Center Campus